Educational support

 Find a school or specialist educational provision or find out more about applying for an EHCP for your child:

-All schools in Worcestershire should follow a graduated response to supporting autistic children and young people and those with ADHD.
+All schools in Worcestershire should follow a graduated response to supporting all pupils with SEND including neurodivergent children and young people.

 Schools are also required to make reasonable adjustments under the Disability Discrimination Act.
 You can read more about this on the DfE website.